k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 <td width="433">Actions to be performed on a DB Interface, such as creating a new table, loading data or executing a DB command.&nbsp;</td>
 <td width="600">
 <p><strong>DbCommand</strong> Actor&nbsp;performs database commands on a DB command interface.</p>
-<p>The interface used as an input&nbsp;can be:
+<p>The interface used as input can be:
  <li>A JDBC URL.
  <li>Reference to a predefined interface.
- <li>Other inputs like the schema, table name, fields definition, SQL dialect to use and append, text appended to the CREATE command.
+ <li>Other input like the Schema, table name, fields definition, SQL dialect to use and append, text appended to the CREATE command.

-Can be used to create the WITH section where required.</p>
+DbCommand can be used to create the WITH section where required.</p>
 </td>
 </tr>
 <tr>